-Effective witness for Christ is taking root in the Ivory Coast.
+Our vision is to reach the 36 unreached people groups of Côte d'Ivoire through strategic house church planting.
+Effective witness for Christ is taking root in Côte d'Ivoire.
 In two years, our partners have planted 350 house churches, involving 5500 members.
-This rapid expansion of the gospel is compelling evidence both of the openness of the Ivory Coast and the effectiveness of house church planting among animist and Christo-pagan populations.
+This rapid expansion of the gospel is compelling evidence both of the openness of Côte d'Ivoire and the effectiveness of house church planting among animist and Christo-pagan populations.

 Our partners have set up four training centers in strategic cities.
 From these staging grounds, 47 church planters been trained and mobilized.
 These centers offer continuing education for church planters and close supervision of their work in the villages.